Subway in the Sky

 Subway in the Sky is a 1959 British crime film directed by Muriel Box and starring Van Johnson, Hildegard Knef and Albert Lieven.
-Hildegard Knef, who changed career in the 1960s to become a cabaret singer and songwriter, sings one song in the film, "It Isn't Love."
-It was shot at Shepperton Studios near London.
-The film's sets were designed by the art director George Provis.
+It was written by Jack Andrews based on the 1957 play of the same title by Ian Main.
+Knef, who changed career in the 1960s to become a cabaret singer and songwriter, sings one song in the film, "It Isn't Love" (Jeff Davis/Geoffrey Parsons).

 Plot

 Baxter Grant, an American soldier in West Berlin, deserts and goes on the run when faced with false drug trafficking and murder charges.
-He takes shelter with cabaret singer Lilli Hoffman, who he manages to persuade to help prove his innocence.
+He takes shelter with cabaret singer Lilli Hoffman, whom he manages to persuade to help prove his innocence.